 The following subsections provide a detailed description of the emission estimation methodologies implemented within HERMESv3_BU for each pollutant sector.
 Unless otherwise stated, all the equations reported in the following subsections are derived from the emission estimation expressions reported by EMEP/EEA (2016).
 Original expressions have been

 5 reformulated to produce high resolution emissions (i.e. gridded or source-specific and hourly) instead of total national annual emissions.
 Some illustrative examples of the outputs that can be generated with the tool are also presented and compared against other existing emission datasets.
 In all the cases, the presented results were estimated for Spain or a Spanish region/city.
-The reason for this is mainly related to the access to the required local, regional and national data that the authors have for this country.
+The reason for this is mainly because the access to the required local, regional and national data is easy for the authors inthis country.
 Compiling data with the same level of detail for other countries is out of the scope of this work.
 Nevertheless, and as

 10 mentioned before, HERMESv3_BU is designed so that it can be applicable to other European countries/regions where similar input data is available.